Reliability/logm634-asam/README.md

 > Project examples: Evaluation of the C-5 re-engining and reliability improvement program, a B-52 life extension program, F-35 software reliability, GM ignition switch failures,r automotive air bag failures, the Samsung Galaxy Note 7 failures, or electric car battery failures.

 -   **FINAL EXAM (33%):**
     The final exam will test comprehension of the course material in the book and class presentations, and ability to analytically solve problems scoped similar to the homework.
 The exam is closed book, closed notes.
-Students may prepare a formula sheet, on 8 ½" x 11" paper, and use both the front and back.
+Students may prepare a formula sheet, on 8 Â½" x 11" paper, and use both the front and back.
 Students will have two hours to finish the exam.

 A student's final letter grade will be parsed out according to the table below.
 This grading profile follows the the standard grading profile established by the institution.